tKreten/NewNa-Segmentation/README.md

 Featured in the Book of Abstracts, DARIAH AE 2025 | The Past https://doi.org/10.5281/zenodo.16411471

+Important: The app needs model_weights.pth in the backend folder to run

 This app was written and tested with Python 3.12

 Installation: